Athaman/robot/README.md

 # robot
 A toy robot coding challenge repository

+# running this project
+git clone it down
+run npm install in the local folder use `node app.js` to get going

 # instructions
 The Toy Robot coding challenge is described in the following pages.
 Please review and complete an implementation that